-The festival of Navratri has begun today on 25th March 2020.
+The festival of Navratri is just around the corner.
+This year Chaitra Navratri would be celebrated from 13 April 2021 to 22 April 2021.
 The nine-day festival sees most of us either observing fast or following a saatvik diet.
 The diet includes light, nutritious foods, and makhana is one of the most popular foods people have during this festival.
 Makhana, also called fox nut or lotus seed is airy and puffy, and is considered super healthy.
 First, it is low in calories, cholesterol and fats, and secondly, it contains anti-inflammatory properties, which help protect from seasonal diseases during this time of the year.
 Makhana becomes an important food during Navrtras for the same health properties it is prized for.

 Since, makhanas are rich in proteins and low in carbohydrates, they make for an ideal food for weight loss too.
 Roasted makhanas is the most preferred snack of dieters, especially during Navratras.
 But that's not all you can make with this nutritious food.
 There is a plethora of saatvik dishes you can make with makhanas and include in your Navratri meal plan.